Entities Setup

 Automatic Actions (1)

-Create Display Attribute - Creates a text attribute that will be used as a display expression.
-Usually used to create the Name attribute.
+Create Display Attribute – Creates a text attribute that will be used as a display expression.
+(Name is preset, but you can change it or you can also create an entity without a display attribute.)

 Click Next